lorenzobonaguro/STAR_protocol_human_variation/README.md

 ## 02 - Preparation of the *huva.db* including the GTEx V8 data

-Here we provide an exemplary script to generate a new *huva* database, fro here you can see the structure needed in the input files and how to generate the database.
+Here we provide an exemplary script to generate a new *huva* database, from here you can see the structure needed in the input files and how to generate the database.

 ## 03 - Run an *exploratory gene experiment*